UnDesSix/42_Piscine/README.md

 All the exercises have been validated by La Moulinette.

-Use this code advisedly.
+Use this code wisely.
 Copying and pasting this code won't bring you anything, except the risk of being postponed and having a -42 flag.

 Good luck to you ;)